 How is Five Elements Theory Used in Chinese Medicine?

 A visit to a TCM doctor begins much the same as you would expect from any doctor.
-You wait! (just kidding, not really..)
-You then explain your symptoms and undergo an evaluation.
+You wait!
+Then you explain your symptoms and undergo an evaluation.
 In Traditional Chinese Medicine, they can use the Five Element theory to guide our diagnosis.

 Based on your complaints or symptoms, an organ is identified which is then tonified or depleted based on having too much or too little of the correct energy.
 This is typically accomplished through massage, qi gong, herbs, acupuncture, or suggestions for food.
 The goal is to bring everything back into harmony.